What is a loop system?

 A loop system is a special type of sound system for people who use hearing aids.
 The loop system provides a magnetic wireless signal that is picked up by a hearing aid when it is set to the T-setting (telecoil).
-Many hearing aids are equipped with a telecoil (t-coil).
+Many hearing aids are equipped with a telecoil (t-coil) technology.

-Typically, loop systems are found in meeting rooms, auditoriums, theatres, cinemas, places of worship such as churches and mosques and public service areas.
+Typically, loop systems for the hard of hearing are found in meeting rooms, auditoriums, theatres, cinemas, places of worship such as churches and mosques and public service areas.
 Loop systems can also be found in London taxies.

 The system filters out unwanted background noise and can be used by any number of users at the same time.